 I’ve been making homemade croutons using dry bread for ages – once you try them, you won’t ever go back to store bought croutons.
 I give the croutons a starring role in this asparagus panzanella.
 The croutons can be made ahead of time or right before you make the salad.
 Either way is fine.

 You’re ready to put the salad together!
-In a large bowl, combine half of the croutons, asparagus, red onions, mint and parsley leaves, and feta cheese.
-Pour in half of the vinaigrette and stir.
-Add more croutons and dressing as desired.
+In a large bowl, combine the croutons, asparagus, red onions, mint and parsley leaves, and feta cheese.
+Pour in the vinaigrette and stir lightly.

 Enjoy your spring time asparagus panzanella!
 My mouth is watering just thinking about this salad.

-- Panzanella is naturally vegetarian friendly but if you want to make it vegan, omit the feta cheese or use a non-dairy substitute.
+- Make it vegan.
+Panzanella is naturally vegetarian friendly but it’s easy to make it vegan, too.
+Simply omit the feta cheese or use a non-dairy substitute.